INTO-CPS-Association/DTaaS/docs/developer/devops/implementation.md

-The `descriptionFiles`, `lifecycleFiles` and `configFiles` attributes are used to keep track of the files within the corresponding GitLab folder of the DT, thus enabling the read and modify features.
+The `descriptionFiles`, `lifecycleFiles` and `configFiles` attributes are used to keep track of the files within the corresponding GitLab folder of the DT, thus enabling the read and modify features.<br>
 The create() method enables the creation of a DT and saves all its files in the user’s corresponding GitLab folder.
 Additionally, if the DT is configured as _common_, it is also added to GitLab’s shared folder,